-We initially found

-misconceptions about

-Hospice care coupled with an unawareness of a community's
+We initially found misconceptions about Hospice care coupled with an unawareness of a community's role in end-of-life care.
+However, with authentic engagement and encouragement, we discovered that communities wish to be more informed and involved.

-role in end-of-life care.
-However, with authentic engagement and encouragement, we discovered that communities wish to be more informed and involved engagement with Hospice services.
-It is important to acknowledge this asset and not disable support by over-professionalising death,
+People belong to communities long before engagement with Hospice services.
+It is important to acknowledge this asset and not disable support by over-professionalising death, loss and grief.